Khizar-Baig/Advanced-Emotion-Detection-using-CNN-and-OpenCV/README.md

 Concatenation and Output: The outputs of these towers are concatenated and flattened.
 The flattened output is then passed through a dense layer with a softmax activation function for classification.
 Compilation and Training:
 The model is compiled twice: initially without specifying the learning rate, and later with an Adam optimizer set at a learning rate of 0.001.
-Categorical cross entropy is used as the loss function, appropriate for multi-class classification tasks.
+Categorical cross-entropy is used as the loss function, appropriate for multi-class classification tasks.
 The training is conducted over 48 epochs using a generator approach, which is efficient for handling large datasets.
 Callbacks Used:
 ModelCheckpoint: Saves the best version of the model based on validation accuracy.
 EarlyStopping: Monitors the validation loss and stops training if there's no improvement after three epochs.
 It also restores the weights of the best epoch if early stopping is triggered.
-ReduceLROnPlateau: Reduces the learning rate by a factor of 0.2 if the validation loss does not improve, with a patience of three epochs.
+ReduceLROnPlateau: Reduces the learning rate by a factor of 0.2 if the validation loss does not improve, with patience of three epochs.
 This helps in fine-tuning the model and potentially achieving better performance.

 Experiment Goals:
 Model's Performance: By using a complex architecture with multiple convolutional towers, the experiment aims to create a model capable of recognizing and classifying a wide range of visual patterns in images.